Ape in Pink Marble

 Ape in Pink Marble is the ninth studio album by folk rock musician Devendra Banhart, released on September 23, 2016 on Nonesuch Records.
 The album was written, produced, arranged, and recorded in Los Angeles by the singer/songwriter/guitarist with his longtime collaborators Noah Georgeson and Josiah Steinbrick, both of whom also worked on Banhart's previous album, Mala (2013).

 Background

-The record was finished, as was stated in a recent interview, in early May 2016.
+The record was finished in early May 2016.
 A couple of weeks after that, Banhart posted on Instagram that the album's recording and mixing was done.
 The album was announced on June 24, 2016, along with the first track, 'Middle Names', the opening track of the album.

-Music and lyrics

-According to a recent concert review, the album contains lyrics such as: